On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

-First take all of the leaves and change their closed interval of length $1$ to one open on the left and closed on the right.
+\begin{proof} First, consider all \newsuggestion{of }{}the leaves and replace each of their closed intervals of length $1$ by one that is open on the left and closed on the right.
 This can only decrease the number of edges in the graph.
-Let us now transform it into one that requires at most as many edges in the following way.
-To do this, we will use an interval representation that is not a proper interval representation, where some intervals are points while the others are intervals that have identical size (say $1$).
-We will later transform this representation into a proper interval representation that represents the same graph.
+Let us now transform it into one that requires at most as many edges.
+To do this, we will use an interval model that is not a proper interval model, in which some intervals are points while the others are intervals that have identical size (say $1$).
+We will later transform this model into a unit interval model that represents the same graph.